tulios/kafkajs/README.md

 > `eachBatchAutoResolve` configures auto-resolve of batch processing.
 If set to true, KafkaJS will automatically commit the last offset of the batch if `eachBatch` doesn't throw an error.
 Default: true.

 > `resolveOffset()` is used to mark a message in the batch as processed.
 In case of errors, the consumer will automatically commit the resolved offsets.

+> `commitOffsetsIfNecessary` is used to commit offsets based on the autoCommit configurations (`autoCommitInterval` and `autoCommitThreshold`).
+Note that auto commit won't happen in `eachBatch` if `commitOffsetsIfNecessary` is not invoked

 Example: